 App Note Title Description Supported Environment 4D-AN-00117 Designer Getting Started - First Project This application note shows how to create a new project using the Designer Environment.
 It also introduces the basics of 4DGL (4D Graphics Language).
-Designer 4D-AN-00204 ViSi Getting Started - First Project for Pixxi This application note shows how to create a new project using the ViSi Environment.
-It also introduces the basics of 4DGL (4D Graphics Language and the basic use of the WYSIWYG (What-You-See-Is-What-You-Get) screen.
-ViSi 4D-AN-00203 ViSi Genie Getting Started - First Project for Pixxi Displays The simple project developed in this application note demonstrates basic touch functionality and object interaction using the ViSi-Genie Environment.
+Designer 4D-AN-00119 ViSi Getting Started - First Project for Picaso and Diablo16 This application note shows how to create a new project using the ViSi Environment.
+It also introduces the basics of 4DGL (4D Graphics Language and the basic use of the WYSIWYG (What-You-See-Is- What-You-Get) screen.
+ViSi 4D-AN-00001 ViSi-Genie Getting Started - First Project for Picaso Display Modules The simple project developed in this application note demonstrates basic touch functionality and object interaction using the ViSi-Genie Environment.
 The project illustrates how input objects are configured to send messages to an external host controller and how these messages are interpreted.
-ViSi-Genie

-NOTES
+ViSi-Genie 4D-AN-00090 Serial Picaso Getting Started - The SPE Application This application note shows how to configure a 4D display to act as a serial slave and how to use the Serial Commander (one of the several tools available in Workshop) to send commands to the display.
+This knowledge will then allow the user to properly program any external host controller for the display module.
+Serial

+NOTE: Workshop4 PRO is an OPTIONAL upgrade to unlock advanced features.
+Workshop4 is still FREE to download and use, however, the PRO features requires a paid license to unlock the additional features.
+To learn more about Workshop4 Pro and how to purchase the license, please refer to the Workshop4 PRO product page.

+Reference Documents

 ViSi-Genie is the environment recommended for beginners.
 This environment doesn't necessarily involve coding, which makes it the most user-friendly platform among the four environments.
 However, ViSi-Genie has its limitations.
-For users wanting more control and flexibility during application design and development, the Designer, or ViSi environments are recommended.
+For users wanting more control and flexibility during application design and development, the Designer, ViSi, or Serial environments are recommended.
 ViSi and Designer allow users to write the code for their applications.
 The programming language used with 4D Systems graphics processors is called "4DGL".
+The Serial environment, on the other hand, transforms the display module into a slave serial device, allowing the user to control the display using any external host with a serial port.
 Essential reference documents that can be utilized for further study of the different environments are listed below.